 This sheet is about exposure to guselkumab in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is guselkumab?

-Guselkumab is a medication used to treat adults with moderate to severe plaque psoriasis and psoriatic arthritis.
-It is taken by an injection under the skin and is sold under the brand name Tremfya®.
-For more information about psoriasis, please see the MotherToBaby fact sheet on psoriasis in pregnancy at https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/.
+Guselkumab is a medication that has been used to treat moderate to severe plaque psoriasis and psoriatic arthritis in adults.
+It is given by injection under the skin and is sold under the brand name Tremfya®.
+For more information about psoriasis, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/psoriasis-and-pregnancy/.

 I take guselkumab.
 Can it make it harder for me to get pregnant?

-It is not known if guselkumab can make it harder to become pregnant.
+It is not known if guselkumab can make it harder to get pregnant.

-Does taking guselkumab increase the chance for miscarriage?
+Does taking guselkumab increase the chance of miscarriage?

 Does taking guselkumab increase the chance of birth defects?

-Does taking guselkumab in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking guselkumab in pregnancy affect future behavior or learning for the child?

-Guselkumab has not been well-studied in breastfeeding.
-It is a very large protein, so not very much is expected to pass into breast milk.
-Guselkumab is not well absorbed from the gut, so any medication that gets into breast milk would be unlikely to enter the baby’s system.
-Babies born before 37 weeks of pregnancy (preterm delivery) and newborns have digestive systems that are not fully developed, which could allow more of the medication to be absorbed from the breast milk.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+Guselkumab is a large protein and little of the medication is expected to pass into breast milk.
+Guselkumab is not well absorbed from the intestines (gut) when swallowed so any medication that would get into breast milk is unlikely to enter the baby’s bloodstream.
+If you suspect the baby has any symptoms (such as fever or frequent infections), contact the child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

 MotherToBaby is currently conducting a study looking at guselkumab and other medications used to treat psoriasis in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or or sign up at https://mothertobaby.org/join-study/.